AMSAT-NA/PacSatHardware/README.md

-This project contains differnt configuration files for the Pacsat Hardware.
+This project contains different configuration files for the Pacsat Hardware.
 You should clone this project along side the PacSatSW project.
 Use the install.sh script to swap from one hardware configuration to the other.
 It has the following format:
 ```
 Usage: install.sh [launchpad|blinky] <install-dir>
 ```
-Where launchpad and blink are two folders in this project containing the hardware files.  install-dir should be something like ../PacSatSW or whatever the path is to the Pacsat project.
+Where launchpad and blinky are two folders in this project containing the hardware files.  install-dir should be something like ../PacSatSW or whatever the path is to the Pacsat project.